Aditya-Bhate/Aditya-Bhate/README.md

 ---
 ### About Me :)

-- I'm Aditya Bhate, currently pursuing Bachelors's in Computer Science & Engineering 🎓 from VIT Bhopal 🏛
+- I'm Aditya Bhate, currently pursuing Bachelors's in Computer Science & Engineering 🎓 from Vellore Institute of Technology. 🏛

 - I'm Passionate to learn new Technology , concepts and implement new ideas !
  Curious by nature !